UN Days May

 Clearly, many nations are making commendable efforts to adhere to the Convention.
 Still, the threats to species and to ecosystems remain ominous and species extinction caused by human activities continue at an alarming rate.
 On this last Biodiversity Day of the 20th century, let us resolve to make the next century a harmonious one: between economy and environment, between consumption and conservation, between present needs and those of the future.
 And let us keep constantly in mind that preservation of the planet's biological diversity is a common concern of all humankind and an essential feature of the transition to sustainable development.

-Visit the Convention on Biodiversity website and information on the Day.
+Visit the Convention on Biodiversity website and see the Convention's information on the Day.
+See also this UN site on the Day.

 Key thought for reflection: